New tropical depression poses weekend threat to Gulf Coast

 Despite being more than 1,000 miles away from the US and only in its infancy, the storm could reach the Gulf Coast by this weekend.
 Those with Columbus Day weekend plans anywhere along the eastern half of the Gulf Coast region should pay very close attention as a hurricane landfall is looking very possible.

-The system is expected to strengthen into Tropical Storm Nate later today before moving into Nicaragua Thursday morning and over eastern Honduras later in the day.
+The system is expected to strengthen into Tropical Storm Nate before making landfall near Puerto Cabezas on the eastern coast of Nicaragua on Thursday morning.
+The storm will continue to cross through eastern Honduras later in the day before heading back out into open water.

 Extreme rainfall totals of 15 to 20 inches are possible in Nicaragua, with up to 8 inches in Honduras, which could bring life-threatening flash floods and mudslides through Friday morning.

 Once Nate moves back over the warm waters of the western Caribbean, more strengthening is expected, as well as an increase in forward speed.
-The forecast brings Nate through the Yucatan Channel between Mexico and Cuba, limiting any land interaction which would otherwise weaken the storm.
-If Nate were to move over the Yucatan Peninsula or western Cuba, it could prevent the system from becoming a hurricane.

-The water is warm enough to allow for Nate to potentially see "rapid intensification" -- meaning conditions are just right and would allow for tropical cyclones to gain strength very quickly.
+The forecast brings Nate near the Yucatan Peninsula which would inhibit strengthening in the short term until it moves out into open waters in the Gulf of Mexico.
+Once the storm moves into the warm waters of the Gulf, it has the potential for "rapid intensification" meaning conditions are just right and would allow the cyclone to gain strength quickly.

 "Rapid intensification is a possibility over the northwestern Caribbean or southern Gulf of Mexico while the system is traversing rather warm and deep waters," the National Hurricane Center said Wednesday.